MemoryofLight/startup/README.md

 end lines with ;
 `onclick` attribute in HTML is followed by a value that specificies what Javacode to call.
 When the some() method is called, it iterates through each element in the numbers array, and for each element, it calls the callback function with that element as the argument.
+Array.from(iterable object like a string) - turns it into an array;
+Math.floor() rounds a number down to the nearest int Math.random() generates a random number setTimeout(() => function to be executed after time, time to delay)

 ### Objects and Classes and Inheritance
 Function	Meaning